Amarnath510/javascript30/README.md

 - To Enable autosuggest for JavaScript browser (HTML) features like document.(some-method) using TernJS we need to do the following,
   - First you need to be open a JS file.
 It won't work if you are in HTML file
   - Atom -> Toolbar -> packages -> Atom TernJS -> Configure Project -> "libs" section, check "browser" -> save & restart server
+- To start tasks that have "package.json" do,
+  - npm install
+  - npm start